Do You Need an EIN for an LLC? (Everything You Should Know)

 An office worker thinking in front of laptop

-Once your LLC is formed, you can apply for an EIN by filling out IRS Form SS-16 and submitting it to the IRS.
-You can also apply for an EIN online at the IRS website.
+Once your LLC is formed, you can apply by filling out IRS Form SS-4 and submitting it to the IRS, or apply directly online through the IRS website — which is faster.

 Does a Single-member LLC need an EIN?